cnmq2/S32K-MCU/Assignment_1/Exercise_01_CISC_RISC.md

 ## Reduced Instruction Set Computer (RISC):
- **Reduced Instruction Set Computer (RISC)** is a type of microprocessor that is designed with a **large complex set of instructions**.
+ **Reduced Instruction Set Computer (RISC)** is a microprocessor that is designed to perform a smaller number of computer instruction types,

-* The main objective of a CISC processor is to minimize the program size by reducing the number of instructions in a program.
+ * It can operate at a higher speed, performing more millions of instructions per second, or MIPS.

+* Since each instruction type that a computer performs requires additional transistors and circuitry, a larger list or set of computer instructions tends to make the microprocessor complicated.

 ### Advantages and Disadvantages of RISC